zaproxy/zaproxy-website/site/content/faq/somethings-not-working-what-should-i-do.md

 weight: 1
 ---

-Somethings not working as you expect with ZAP, and you're not sure if its a bug or a misunderstanding of how ZAP works.
+Somethings not working as you expect with ZAP, and you're not sure if it's a bug or a misunderstanding of how ZAP works.

 The following steps may well help: